olohmann/olohmann/README.md

 ## 👋 Hey I'm Oliver!

-As my day job I work as a Global Client Technology Lead at Microsoft.
+As my day job I work as an Cloud Solution Architect Manager at Microsoft.

 ## Let's connect!